ishita-43/ishita-43/README.md

 - 👋 Hi, I’m @ishita-43.
 - 👀 I’m interested in exploring and learning things from all kind of topics.
-- 🌱 I’m currently learning Blockchain development.
+- 🌱 I’m currently learning Blockchain development and TypeScript.
-- 💞️ I’m looking to make group projects.
+- 💞️ I’m looking to make group projects and learn and grow together.
 - 📫 How to reach me :- thakurishita061@gmail.com

 <!---